 Real world studies depend on the prescribing and documentation behavior of the data providing institutions.
 We used EMR in structured form rather than claims data.
 This has the advantage of quite complete medical information coming from the respective Health Care Organization, but data may lack if a patient visits another institution.
 This applies especially to medication and prescription refills.
 We defined an observation period of three years, but we could not validate whether the patients actually stayed with their medication for the whole period as we defined the treatment group just on the fact of one documentation of SGLT2 or DPP4 in their records.
 Insofar a difference in compliance or persistence between the groups could introduce a potential imbalance, but the approach would be similar to the intent-to treat principle which is applied in randomized clinical trials.

 Furthermore, under documentation or differences in completeness of the medical records between comparator groups need to be taken into consideration as well.
-Looking for a potential documentation bias we found a similar data density in the SGLT2 cohort compared to control (table 3).
+Looking for a potential documentation bias we found a similar data density in the SGLT2 cohort compared to control (Table 3).

 Theoretically, one could assume that more events had been found in the control group just because this patient cohort was better documented.
 In real world studies consideration of different therapeutic settings and documentation completeness is important, e.g. when comparing oral vs injectable medication or inpatient vs outpatient procedures.
 However, SGLT2 inhibitors and DPP4 inhibitors are both taken orally and prescribed in similar settings.
 In addition, our data found overall about 20% more events in the DPP4 group, but the density of facts per patient in the documentation of this group was only 6% higher.
 Therefore, a documentation bias as an explanation for the difference in CV events in this study is very unlikely.